shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

 12. Now, you will be redirected to the Azure Databricks portal, where you can see the notebook outputs, Task run details, and other related information.
 You also will have an option to Hide the code to just see the results.
 Once you see that the job status is **Succeeded**, you can continue with the next task.

      ![ADF for lab6](./../media/runrichdetails.png)

+13. You can scroll down and explore the outputs of each cell in the notebook.
+You should be able to access few links related to the experiments and ML models, which redirect you to Azure Machine Learning Studio.

 ## Task 6 - Create Data Factory Pipeline to run the Build a risk classifier based on surveillance data Azure Databricks Notebook
    In this task, you will create a pipeline to run notebooks in Azure Databricks with the help of a linked service in Data Factory, and you will see the output in Azure Databricks and Azure Machine Learning.